Clemson University Logo

 What is the Clemson symbol?

 Clemson’s tiger paw print is a powerful and iconic university symbol.
-It became part of the university’s logo, replacing the “O” in the word “Clemson,” helping to introduce the paw print as a university symbol.
+It became part of the university’s logo, replacing the “O” in the word “Clemson” and helping introduce the paw print as a university symbol.
 The design features bright, clean lines, usually in the university’s signature orange.
-The shape is simple yet effective, with four toe pads and a larger central pad miming a real tiger’s paw.
+The shape is simple yet effective, with four toe pads and a larger central pad mimicking a real tiger’s paw.
 This natural appearance links it to the university’s mascot, the tiger.
 It has grown into a widely recognized symbol representing Clemson’s heritage and traditions, serving as a unifying and inspiring symbol for students, alumni, faculty, and supporters.